dan1423/simple-budget-app/README.md

 If given the opportunity to redo this project, I would focus more on optimizing the data processing logic to enhance performance, especially when dealing with large datasets.
 Additionally, exploring more advanced state management solutions, like Redux or Context API, could provide cleaner state handling across components.
 Implementing responsive design principles to ensure the dashboard looks and functions well on various devices would also be a priority.

-Things I can improve on:
+## Things I Can Improve On:

-  Making app more responsive
+- Making the app more responsive.
-  Dropdowns are disabled because they are not fully implemented Update code to allow bar graph to be dynamic, so that when user updates values it changes as well Including more graphs to compare personal spending with public spending data Add percentages to pie chart
+- Dropdowns are disabled because they are not fully implemented.
+- Update code to allow the bar graph to be dynamic, so that when a user updates values, it changes as well.
+- Including more graphs to compare personal spending with public spending data.
+- Add percentages to the pie chart.

 Running the Project